-Here's how you can check it out.
+Here's how you can check.
 First, move the buzzing bar to another spot on the resonator box.
 If the bar still buzzes in its new spot, the bar might need to be replaced.
 If the buzzing bar does not buzz in its new spot, then the seams on the resonator box have dried out.
 To fix this problem, run a bead of wood glue along the seams of the box and let it stand until it is dry.
 When the seams are dry, place the bar back in its original position and try it out.

 If you want to try tuning the bars yourself, here's a guide:

 Build Your Own Orff Xylophone: Step-by-Step Woodworking Plans